Requirements for a Master’s in Economics

-The general Graduate School requirements for a Masters of Science can be found in the Graduate School Handbook, the Graduate School Policies and Procedures, and the Graduate School Record.
+The general Graduate School requirements for a Master’s of Science can be found in the Graduate School Handbook, the Graduate School Policies and Procedures, and the Graduate Catalog.
 You will want to be familiar with these requirements.

 - Course Requirements:

 A Master’s candidate must complete nine economics courses plus a one semester research course, Econ.
 992. All courses must be approved by the Director of Graduate Studies.